DmitryFX/moonshine-dropzone/README.md

 of the original
 https://github.com/dropzone/dropzone

 ![screenshot](demo.webp)

-**Description:**
+**Features**
 - Minimalistic drag‑and‑drop or click-to-choose area.
 - Uploads immediately on file drop (may become an option in the future).
-- Thumbnail generation for the basic image files.
+- Thumbnail generation for the very basic image files.
 - Simple text icon for the unsupported formats.
-- File removal confirmation.
+- In-place file removal confirmation.
 - Tries uploading rejected files (e.g. when we remove something and go below max files limit ).
 Currently only on Remove event.
 - Currently not actually deleting files on the server.

+- Zero composer dependencies (except moonshine itself, of course).
+- Allows using Model attributes to construct the upload path.
+Upload for the new Model items goes to temp path, which is renamed further on Model save.

 ---